openedx/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 This error situation arises because Vagrant uses a host-only network in Virtualbox to communicate with your computer.
 If a network does not exist, one is created on ``vagrant up``.
-If this network is created with the VPN up, it will not work.
-You must recreate the network with the VPN down.
+If this network is created with a VPN up, it may not work.
+You should recreate the network with the VPN down.

 To resolve the error, follow these steps.